gojek/heimdall/README.md

 TODO:

-- [ ] Instrumentation of external calls
+- [ ] Support Connection Pooling at transport layer
-- [ ] Integration with go-worker for asynchronous retries
+- [ ] Fallback support for hystrix client
+- [ ] Instrumentation of these calls using HTTPClient